jc324x/macOS-wifi-redirect/README.md

 4. **Check if Target Network is Available**

-The script then checks to see if the target network is in range utilizing the `airport` utility, found at `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`.
-If the target network is range, the script will move forward.
+`/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport` is used to check if the target network is available.
+If the network is unavailable, the script will exit without making changes.

 ```bash
 # --- verify that $ssid is available --- #